City skyscrapers amongst clouds in front of the setting sun

 The energy tax credit amount is calculated based on the kilograms (kg) of qualified clean hydrogen produced during the taxable year, varying with the process's lifecycle greenhouse gas (GHG) emissions.

-Meeting the prevailing wage and apprenticeship requirements (PWA) can maximize the credit to $3 per kg, provided GHG emissions are less than 0.45 kgs of carbon dioxide equivalent (CO2e) per kg.
-Verification by an unrelated third party is required to confirm that the clean hydrogen was produced in the U.S. for sale or use the ordinary course of the taxpayer's trade or business.
+Verification by an unrelated third party is required to confirm that the clean hydrogen was produced in the U.S. for sale or used in the ordinary course of the taxpayer's trade or business.

 Emphasis on Energy Attribute Certificates (EACs)